Go Back

 When using chalk paint, I find it's best to let it cure for at least 24 hours.

-Because these planters will be on our front porch where we get harsh afternoon sun, I'm applying two coats of matte polyurethane.
+Since these will be displayed on our front porch, where we get harsh afternoon sun, I'm applying two coats of matte polyurethane.
+Let them cure overnight before planting.

 dru-brush-planters-with-flowers-inside